Monchique Travel Guide: Top 10 Things to Do

 5. Visit the Monchique Market

-For cultural flavor, consider visiting the celebrated Monchique Market on the second Monday of the month.
+For a cultural experience, consider visiting the celebrated Monchique Market on the second Monday of each month.
 You can find food stores here, where vendors sell fruits, organic vegetables, dairy products, breads, cheeses, wines, chocolates, handmade gifts, and various other products.
 You can spend a significant amount of free time conversing with locals, shopping for unique items, and immersing yourself in the vibrant atmosphere of this Central and South American bazaar.

 6. Visit: Convent of Our Lady of Conception of Desterro.